One million bank workers strike across India

 The union boss said bank employees´ workloads had increased since Prime Minister Narendra Modi was elected four years ago and implemented a number of economic initiatives.

-A sudden move in late 2016 to devalue 86 percent of India´s currency sparked long lines at ATMS and chaotic scenes at banks.
+A sudden move in late 2016 to devalue 86 percent of India´s currency sparked long lines at the automated teller machines (ATMs) and chaotic scenes at banks.

 Many poorer Indians, reliant on cash, were left scrambling to buy basic necessities as their meagre savings evaporated in an instant.